-The following January reports were included in the Council packets at the Regular City Council meeting on Feb.
-20.
+The following City of Devine departmental reports were included in Council packets at the Devine City Council meeting held Tuesday, August 21.

 Continue reading “City of Devine July departmental reports”